datacarpentry/r-raster-vector-geospatial/_episodes/10-vector-csv-to-shapefile-in-r.md

 visible in our plot.
 It is thus useful to know how to set the spatial extent of a plot using `xlim` and `ylim`.

-Let's first create a SpatialPolygon object from the `NEON-DS-Site-Layout-Files/HarClip_UTMZ18` shapefile.
+Let's first create an `sf` object from the `NEON-DS-Site-Layout-Files/HarClip_UTMZ18` shapefile.
 (If you have completed Vector 00-02 tutorials in this
 [Introduction to Working with Vector Data in R]({{site.baseurl}}/tutorial-series/vector-data-series/)